oracle-livelabs/converged/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

     </copy>
     ```

-3. Adding primary and foreign key constraints for the newly created tables `NODES_259_NEW` and `EDGES_259_NEW` by running following SQL.
+3. Adding primary and foreign key constraints for the newly created tables `NODES_259_NEW` and `EDGES_259_NEW` by running the following SQL.

     ```text
     <copy>